utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 > Each team member must have at least one team role assigned to them.

 Teams can have two support accounts at no extra cost.
 Support accounts are members with only Admin or Billing roles.
-Members with a Super Admin or Developer role will consume a paid slot on your team.
+Members with a Super Admin or Developer role will consume a paid seat on your team.

 For full details about the Postman team roles that you can assign as a Team Admin, see [Team roles](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 Some roles are only available for teams with [Postman Professional or Enterprise](https://www.postman.com/pricing) plans.